yjmantilla/sovabids/examples/test_mne-bids.md

 Notice that here we are depending on the extension being the same, what if the extension varied?.
 For cases like this you can use a special field "ignore" (``%ignore%``).
 The algorithm will throw away that information.
 Remember though that we need the fields to be separated by at least a character; luckily the extension is always preceded by a dot.
 So you could do ``sub-%entities.subject%.%ignore%``.

+#### splitter

-splitter is used to set up symbol for the path pattern, defaults to % so you dont need to set it up.
+Is used to set up symbol for the path pattern, defaults to % so you dont need to set it up.

+#### code_execution

-code_execution is used to hold a list of commands you want to run for additional flexibility but at the cost of knowing a bit about the backend of this package.
+Is used to hold a list of commands you want to run for additional flexibility but at the cost of knowing a bit about the backend of this package.
 Mainly that eeg object is called "raw" and is from mne; that is, you can manipulate it if you know how to use mne.

 In this example we will just call ``print(raw.info)``, this doesnt do anything interesting besides printing stuff on the console.

+#### Final non-bids section

 Wow, this part was intense but in the end we just have: